-The Vocational Training Opportunities Scheme (VTOS) is a special range of courses designed to meet the education needs of unemployed people.
+The Vocational Training Opportunities Scheme (VTOS) is a special range of courses designed to meet the education needs of unemployed people who are early school-leavers.
 The scheme aims to give them a choice of options from basic education and training to advanced vocational preparation and training.
 It targets people over the age of 21 who have been getting unemployment payments or signing for credits for at least 6 months.
 It is delivered through the Education and Training Boards (ETBs) at centres all over Ireland - see 'Where to apply' below.

 Department of Justice workshop programme

 The Department of Justice runs employment placement, education and training services for offenders where they can train to develop work-related skills.
 Many of the available training opportunities carry accreditation or certification for people who complete the required course to the approved standard.

 How to apply

 Many of the early school leavers programmes have age limits and are targeted at young people who may need help improving their future employment prospects.
 For more details about the entry requirements, you should contact the individual programmes – see ‘Where to apply’ below.